AbGrS/sample-real-estate-frontend/README.md

 ### Coming next...
 - Nav Bar (FE)
-- Authentication and Authorization - both FE and BE (for Apis) Intoduce OTP as well
+- Authentication and Authorization - both FE and BE (for Apis) Intoduce OTP authentication as well
 - Pagination (Both FE and BE)
 - Edit and Delete a property (both FE and BE, introduce vertical elpisis that opens a little poup with the options to edit and delete)
 - Lazy loading